European Union breaks deadlock on bank rules

 Far more than the details in banks' balance sheets, the dispute over the rules was a struggle for influence and power in a bloc shaken by the worst financial crisis in generations.

-Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralize supervision and regulation of banking and finance.
+Britain has been fighting to maintain its authority over the City of London, Europe's financial capital, as other EU members move to centralise supervision and regulation of banking and finance.

-It also wanted the right to ensure its banks are safe, having bankrolled the 46-billion-pound rescue of Royal Bank of Scotland (RBS.L), the biggest bailout of the financial crisis.
+It also wanted the right to ensure its banks are safe, having bankrolled the 46-billion-pound rescue of Royal Bank of Scotland, the biggest bailout of the financial crisis.

 Osborne has argued that Britain, not the European Commission, should decide, as it would have to bear the financial consequences of a bank bailout.